 Others noticed this too and the CB2000 was invented.
 I still have one of the first versions made by hand from acrylic rods and tubes.
 This device brought in a new group of people into forced male chastity.
 The CB2000 was under $200, the other devices cost from $400 up to thousands.
 It was easy to wear and fit.
 It was also easy to escape.
 So, “Points of Intrigue” were made available, a row of sharp points at the top of the cage.
 I tested this too.
 When I got an erection I couldn’t get that thing off fast enough!
 Most men are smart enough to realize that anti-pullout devices are not worth the suffering.

 Does that mean that males like me can just escape and get off when we wish?
 No, not really.
 First off, while it may be a chore to pull out.
 How do you plan to get back in so that your keyholder won’t discover your escape?
-I think that’s possible to do with the, but probably not easily accomplished.
+I think that’s possible to do with the Jail Bird, but probably not easily accomplished.
 More importantly, why would you want to escape?
 Isn’t the idea to give up control?

 I know that I like the feeling that while I did give up control, I can’t take it back.
 Being able to slip out of my cage for a quick wank would certainly make me feel that I didn’t really give up anything.
 The cage is there to remind me that no matter how frustrated and horny I get, an erection and ejaculation are not going to happen unless Mrs. Lion lets me out.
 After all, this is something I want, right?
 While there are times that I wonder what the hell I was thinking of when I asked to be caged, the reality is that I did ask and I got my wish.

 If you are in the market for a chastity device remember that the more security you want the less comfortable it will be to wear.
-I have been happily wearing my24/7 (except for doctor visits) since January.
+I have been happily wearing my Jail Bird 24/7 (except for doctor visits) since January.
 I barely know it is there unless I try to get hard.
 Then, I am aware of a gentle pressure on my cock, but no pain.
 I sleep through the night without any pain from the device.
 The best security device you can use is self control.